• Skip to primary navigation

 Instructions

-• To prepare sambar, clean, wash and soak dal in water for 15 – 20 minutes.
+• To prepare vegetable sambar, clean, wash and soak dal in water for 15 minutes.
+While the dal is soaked, clean and chop the vegetables (bottle gourd, tomato, carrot, drumstick).

-• Serve Sambar warm with idli, dosa or rice.
+• Serve Vegetable Sambar warm with idli, dosa or rice.

 Recipe Notes:

-• Adjust the consistency of sambar by increasing or reducing the quantity of water.
+• Adjust the consistency of the sambar by adding more water.

 Nutrition